sethlilly/Vapor/README.md

 Fonts embedded via Google Fonts, including Roboto Slab, Merriweather, and Open Sans Condensed.

+The Ghost, Facbook, Twitter, and Google+ icons are from the Casper theme and are copyright (c) 2013 Ghost Foundation and released under The MIT License.

+Other icons provided by [Font Awesome](https://github.com/FortAwesome/Font-Awesome) and released under SIL OFL 1.1.

 See *Vapor* in action at [Hipster Ghost](http://hipsterghost.com/).

 ## Modifications